 The terms and conditions of this bulletin govern amendments to the conditions of residence, occupation, or association which qualify persons for membership in a state-chartered credit union.
 Such conditions are set out in a credit union’s by-laws as required by G.L. c.
 171, s.
 9. Any amendments to such conditions are required to meet the provisions of G.L. c.
 171, s.
 10, which include a majority vote of the members present and entitled to vote, and the approval of the Division of Banks (Division).
+The Division notes that Chapter 338 of the Acts of 2020 (Credit Union Modernization) amended G.L. c.
+171, s.
+11, regarding annual and special meetings, to allow for electronic voting, as follows: “A member may vote (i) in person; (ii) by mail; or (iii) by electronic means; provided however, that each credit union shall set forth in its by-laws the method of voting to be used by its members...”
+References herein relative to such votes shall be to “majority vote of members present or otherwise participating and entitled to vote.”
 The matters addressed herein will also be helpful to those seeking to establish a state-chartered credit union pursuant to G.L. c.
 171, s.
 2.

 The clarity of the by-law governing membership is vital to a credit union and the Division.
 Since the governance of a credit union is vested in its membership, there must be certainty as to eligibility to participate in its affairs.
-From a regulatory compliance standpoint, the credit union must be able to determine to whom it may make loans and receive deposits since only members can obtain its services.
+From a regulatory compliance standpoint, the credit union must be able to determine to whom it may make loans and from whom it may receive deposits.

 The Division has issued this bulletin to assist in these matters and to facilitate the regulatory approval process.
 The bulletin supplements and provides commentary on the statutory requirements and the application procedures necessary to complete the process to amend the membership by-law.